Arctic Travel: Trip Preparation

 Light winter jacket or down vest

-Again for riding on the ATVs or on cooler evenings.
+Again for cooler evenings.
 (Yes, even in 24-hour light the nights are colder.)
 A warmer jacket is essential.

 A fleece jacket is always useful and good for wearing around the lodge.
 A limited supply of fleece jackets and vests is available at Arctic Watch.